Preventing Identity Theft

-Scammers may also try to steal your identity by gathering your personal or financial information and using it for their own gain.
-For example, they might charge a new television on your credit card or try to get a loan or open a credit card in your name.
+Scammers may try to steal your identity by gathering your personal or financial information and using it for their own gain.
+For example, they might charge an airline ticket or other major purchase on one of your existing credit cards, or try to get a loan or open a new credit card in your name.

 Criminals can get the information they need to assume your identity in a variety of ways, such as: